 - Companies expand their toolset and improve their digital ecosystem by adding new solutions that are incompatible with the existing data storage system and management tools.

-- Businesses want to move their data from all channels to a centralized all-in-one solution.
+- Businesses want to move their data from one or multiple locations to a centralized all-in-one solution.
 This way, they will get access to insightful analytics on their business as a whole.

 - They want to move from on-premises to the cloud to improve the performance, efficiency, and security of business operations.